 Despite being signatories to the New York Convention, the courts of some jurisdictions have remained resistant to enforcing foreign arbitral awards, instead choosing to look at the reasoning behind the award and effectively forcing the parties to relitigate the dispute.
 It is therefore always advisable to consider where the assets of the counterparty may be held, which will not necessarily be the same jurisdiction as its registered office address, and to take local law advice on the enforceability of foreign arbitral awards before deciding on the location of the arbitration.

 The New York Convention provides for very limited grounds on which the enforcement of a convention award can be refused.
 These grounds include incapacity of the parties, invalidity of the arbitration agreement, denial of a fair hearing, lack of jurisdiction, invalid award, procedural irregularities and public policies.
-The party seeking to enforce an award should apply to the court of the country in which it wants to enforce, and present the award and the agreement under which it was made.
+The party seeking to enforce an award should apply to the court of the country in which it seeks enforcement, and present the award and the agreement under which it was made.
 The court is then generally bound by local laws to enforce the award unless one of the grounds for refusal is satisfied.
 If a party is seeking to enforce an award that was made in a country that is not a signatory to the New York Convention, it will need to establish whether the country where enforcement is sought has entered into any other international treaty.

 The agreement will usually include either a binding arbitration clause or a jurisdiction clause that determines the jurisdiction of the courts that will deal with any litigation between the parties.
 The two main factors that parties normally take into account when deciding whether to opt for litigation or arbitration are whether there are any reciprocal arrangements between the countries in which both parties are based in relation to enforcement of court judgments and how important it will be to keep the dispute private.